ronancpl/HeavenMS/README.md

 **Change log:**

-  * Fixed Monster Magnet crashing the caster when trying to pull fixed mobs. https://gofile.io/?c=BW7dVM
+  * Fixed Monster Magnet crashing the caster when trying to pull fixed mobs, credits to Shavit. https://gofile.io/?c=BW7dVM

   * Cleared need for administrator privileges (OS) to play the game, credits to Ubaware.